 NAEYC expresses its sincere appreciation to the members of the Nominating Panel for its work in selecting this year's slate: Ann McClain Terrell, Chair; board members Susan Perry-Manning and Vincent Costanza; and members at large Michelle Brown, Linda Halgunseth, Araceli Lopez, and Robyn Lopez Melton.
 We also sincerely thank all the NAEYC members who volunteered to be considered for board service.

 Note: Additional nominations may be proposed in a petition signed by a minimum of 660 NAEYC members.
 Anyone planning to submit a petition should call NAEYC (800-424-2460, ext.
 8835) for special instructions on how to submit signatures for verification.
 Petition signatures must be verified prior to December 1, 2015, for a candidate to qualify for the 2016 election ballot.

 Bylaws revision also on ballot

 In addition to voting on the slate of candidates for election to the board, members will be asked to approve a resolution by the Board to revise the association’s bylaws.
 The last substantive revision of NAEYC’s bylaws occurred in 1991.
 Much has changed in the last 25 years, and our bylaws needed significant revision to reflect best practices in nonprofit governance.
-More information about the proposed changes will be available by the end of November in the Members Only area of the NAEYC website, including both redlined and clean versions of the bylaws.
+Learn more about these revisions in this letter from our Executive Director, Rhian Allvin.

 All NAEYC members as of December 31, 2015, are eligible to participate in the 2016 Governing Board election.
 The election will be conducted online, with notifications regarding the ballot sent to all members in early January 2016.
 Paper ballots may also be requested.